 The red cursor should be placed on the backscatter line directly before the event, on the sloping line before the spike.

-The green cursor should be placed on the backscatter line somewhere after the event.
+The green cursor should be placed on the backscatter line at the point where the backscatter line returns to its normal slope.